mauriziodapor/POLARe/README.md

 POLARe is a c code which allows to calculate the differential elastic scattering cross-section (DESCS) of positrons and electrons impinging on neutral atoms.
 It uses the relativistic partial wave expansion method (Mott theory).

 The user should include the input data in the "INPUT/input.txt" file.
-For example, for calculating the DESCS of 1000 eV electrons in Xe (atomic number Z=54), the "INPUT/input.txt" file can contain the following information:
+For example, for calculating the DESCS of 1000 eV electrons in U (atomic number Z=92), the "INPUT/input.txt" file can contain the following information:

-Z 54
+Z 92

 E(eV) 1000